 - Then, slowly add wet ingredients to dry and mix until there are no lumps.

 - Heat a skillet to medium heat and spray with coconut oil cooking spray.
 Use around a 1/3 cup scoop and pour batter onto skillet.
-Cool for around 2-3 minutes per side.
+Cook for around 2-3 minutes per side.

 - Serve with almond butter and maple syrup!